christian-schlichtherle/vagrant-docker-swarm/README.md

 # Vagrant Docker Swarm

-This project provides a `Vagrantfile` to set up a Docker swarm with one manager and two worker nodes.
+This project provides a `Vagrantfile` to set up a Docker swarm with a manager and multiple worker nodes.
 The number of worker nodes can be set using the environment variable `DOCKER_WORKER_COUNT`.

 ## Prerequisites